European Film Awards: Awarding procedures

-Controversies

-The European Film Academy (EFA) Awards’ Best Film winner, Melancholia became the third Lars von Trier film to win EFA’s top award, following Breaking the Waves (1996) and Dancer in the Dark (2000) – this despite the fact that the filmmaker became embroiled in a nasty controversy after making jokes about Jews and Adolf Hitler at that year’s Cannes Film Festival.

 Eligibility

 The criteria whereby a film qualifies as European are based upon the European Convention on Cinematographic Co-production, Appendix II, issued by the Council of Europe.
 This definition might be extended for Israeli and Palestinian works and nationalities.
 A cinematographic work qualifies as European if it achieves at least 16 points (out of 21).

 The European Film Academy uses a lower minimum of 13 points.